grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 ## Create an API key for provisioning

-You can create a [service account token][service-accounts] to authenticate Terraform with Grafana.
+You can create a [service account token](ref:service-accounts) to authenticate Terraform with Grafana.
 Most existing tooling using API keys should automatically work with the new Grafana Alerting support.

 There are also dedicated RBAC roles for alerting provisioning.
 This lets you easily authenticate as a service account with the minimum permissions needed to provision your Alerting infrastructure.

 To create an API key for provisioning, complete the following steps.

 1. Create a new service account.
-1. Assign the role or permission to access the [Alerting provisioning API][alerting_http_provisioning].
+1. Assign the role or permission to access the [Alerting provisioning API](ref:alerting_http_provisioning).
 1. Create a new service account token.
 1. Name and save the token for use in Terraform.